-Thank you for inquiring about our doctoral Psychology Internship Program at Child and Adolescent Behavioral Health.
-We are proud to be fully accredited by the American Psychology Association.
-We are pleased to offer a wide variety of experiences to our interns during their 12-month stay with us.
+Thank you for your interest in the Doctoral Psychology Internship Program at Child and Adolescent Behavioral Health.
+We are proud to be fully re-accredited by the American Psychology Association until 2029.
+We are pleased to offer a wide variety of clinical therapy and assessment experiences to our interns during their 12-month stay with us.

-If you are interested in “rolling up your sleeves” and working with severely emotionally disturbed children and their families, then we are the Psychology Internship for you.
-Below you will find information that outlines our Psychology Internship Program.
+If you are interested in “rolling up your sleeves” and working to make a difference in the lives of children and families presenting with a wide range of emotional and behavioral difficulties, along with challenging life circumstances, then we are the Doctoral Psychology Internship for you.
+Below you will find information that outlines our program.

 Director of Internship Training

 The Child and Adolescent Behavioral Health (C&A) Psychology Internship Program is designed in accordance with APA standards and follows the Standards of Accreditation for Health Service Psychology (SoA).
 The internship also is listed as a member and strictly follows the policies and procedures of the Association of Psychology Postdoctoral and Internship Centers (APPIC).